This is the multi-page printable view of this section. Click here to print.

 -,_)

-Disk Type Required Select Disk Type - HDD: Standard volume
+Disk type Required Select Disk Type - SSD_Provisioned: SSD volume with configurable IOPS and Throughput

-- HDD/SSD_MultiAttach: Volume that can be attached to more than one server
+- SSD/HDD_MultiAttach: Volume that can be attached to more than one server

 - Cannot be modified after service creation

-Recovery Snapshot Name Optional Name of the recovery snapshot used when creating the volume - Provides the recovery snapshot name when creating a service through snapshot recovery volume creation
+Recovery snapshot name Selection Name of the recovery snapshot used when creating the volume - Provide the recovery snapshot name when creating a service via snapshot recovery volume creation

 Table.
 Block Storage Service Information Input Items - Enter up to 255 characters using English letters, numbers, spaces, and special characters (

-- Once creation is complete, check the created resource on the Block Storage List page.
+- When creation is complete, check the created resource on the Block Storage List page.

 Delete Snapshot